Fred Allen: Death

 During the following night's regular Sunday broadcast of What's My Line? at 10:30 p.m., barely 24 hours following Allen's death, host John Daly preceded the program with a special message to the viewing audience.
-He stated that earlier in the day the producers had considered replacing the regular game play with a special memorial episode, but Allen's wife Portland Hoffa stated that she preferred the show be conducted as it always had been, indicating that this is what Allen would have wanted.
+He stated that earlier in the day, the producers had considered replacing the regular game play with a special memorial episode, but Allen's wife Portland Hoffa stated that she preferred the show be conducted as it always had been, indicating that it was what Allen would have wanted.
 The program then proceeded as normal, but with a noticeably subdued tone.
-Steve Allen (no relation) took Fred's chair on the panel.
-During the final ninety seconds of the program Steve Allen, Arlene Francis and Bennett Cerf (whose eyes began to tear) gave brief but heartfelt tributes to Fred.
-A somber Dorothy Kilgallen thanked Steve Allen for stepping in and helping them to carry on at a difficult moment; a similar on-air farewell would air after Kilgallen herself died unexpectedly in 1965.
+Steve Allen (no relation) took Allen's place on the panel.
+During the final 90 seconds of the program Steve Allen, Arlene Francis and Bennett Cerf all delivered brief but heartfelt tributes.
+A somber Dorothy Kilgallen thanked Steve Allen for helping them through a difficult time.
+A similar on-air farewell would be given on the program following the unexpected death of Kilgallen in November, 1965.

-Allen has two stars on the Hollywood Walk of Fame: a radio star at 6713 Hollywood Boulevard and a TV star at 7001 Hollywood Boulevard.
+Allen has two stars on the Hollywood Walk of Fame: a radio star at 6713 Hollywood Boulevard and a television star at 7001 Hollywood Boulevard.
 Allen was inducted into the National Radio Hall of Fame in 1988.
-A pedestrian passageway in the Boston Theater District, designated "Allen's Alley", also honors his memory.
+A pedestrian passageway in the Boston Theater District called Allen's Alley also honors his memory.

-Allen's widow, Portland Hoffa, married bandleader Joe Rines in 1959 and celebrated a second silver wedding anniversary well before her own death of natural causes in Los Angeles on Christmas Day, 1990.
+Hoffa married bandleader Joe Rines in 1959 and celebrated a second silver wedding anniversary well before her own death of natural causes in Los Angeles on Christmas Day, 1990.
 Allen and Hoffa are buried alongside each other in section 47 at Gate of Heaven Cemetery in Hawthorne, New York.
 Both Allen's real and stage names are engraved on the headstone.

 Cultural legacy

-Several late-'30s Warner Bros.
+Several late-1930s Warner Bros.
 Merrie Melodies cartoon shorts feature parodies of Allen.
 Friz Freleng's Toy Town Hall (1936) is a spoof of Allen's Town Hall Tonight, with toys that come to life in a boy's dreams and put on a variety show.
-Frank Tashlin's The Woods Are Full of Cuckoos (1937) features a Fred Allen fox screaming "Why doesn't somebody tell me these things!", hinting about his heated feuds with censors who were often at the last minute forcing script changes on his show because of its content.
-And Tex Avery's Thugs with Dirty Mugs (1938) features the main character addressing the audience and showing them his Fred Allen impersonation in one scene.
+Frank Tashlin's The Woods Are Full of Cuckoos (1937) features a Fred Allen fox screaming, "Why doesn't somebody tell me these things!" and hinted about his heated feuds with censors, who were often forcing last-minute script changes on his show because of its content.
+Also, Tex Avery's Thugs with Dirty Mugs (1938) features the main character addressing the audience and showing them his Fred Allen impersonation in one scene.

 In Action Comics #50 (July 1942), Superman quips, "Fred Allen would get a kick out of this!" as he hops on to the side of a moving train.